-If you have mild hyperparathyroidism (no symptoms, blood calcium levels only slightly elevated), then your doctor may advise that you do not need to treat it.
-Instead, the doctor will monitor your blood calcium levels (every 6 months), blood pressure (every 6 months), kidney function (every year), and bone density (every 1 to 3 years).
+If you have mild hyperparathyroidism (no symptoms, blood calcium levels only slightly elevated), your healthcare provider may not choose to treat it right away.
+Instead, your provider will monitor your blood calcium levels (every six months), blood pressure (every six months), kidney function (every year), and bone density (every one to three years).

 - Drink more water.

-- Do not take thiazide diuretics or lithium because these drugs can increase the level of calcium in the blood.
+- Don’t take thiazide diuretics or lithium because these drugs can increase the level of calcium in your blood.

-A group of drugs known as calcimimetics has been approved by the Food and Drug Administration for the treatment of secondary hyperparathyroidism.
-These drugs work by stopping the production of PTH by the parathyroid glands.
-Although calcimimetics are intended for secondary hyperparathyroidism, some physicians prescribe them for primary hyperparathyroidism.
+++Cinacalcet++ (Sensipar®) has been approved by the Food and Drug Administration for the treatment of secondary hyperparathyroidism.
+The drug works by signaling the parathyroid glands to produce less PTH.
+Although cinacalcet is intended for secondary hyperparathyroidism, some healthcare providers prescribe it for primary hyperparathyroidism.